-All of the following criteria must be met by those providing occupational or physicial therapy services to Neighborhood members.
+All of the following criteria must be met by those providing occupational, speech, or physical therapy services to Neighborhood members.

-1. The member is physically able to participate, have emotional and cognitive ability to comply with the rehabilitation program, and have the potential to make continued progress towards goals.

-2. The focus of short-term goals includes:

-- Improved mobility and performance of activities of daily living - Development of skills to enable care to be continued at home - Management of pain - Resolution or accommodation of physical impairment - Improved mobility related to performing physical aspects of job responsibilities in those situations when Workmans' Compensation not involved.

-3. Documentation requirements include:

-- Evidence based treatment approach stating planned modalities, frequency of treatment, duration of treatment, - Specific, attainable short and long term goals - Measurable objectives - Interim assessment strategies and documented progress towards goals - A reasonable estimate of when the goals will be reached; it is expected that there will be significant functional improvement within sixty (60) days of initial therapy visits. - Specific guidelines for the training of the member and caregiver to perform exercises or treatments at home
+- 1. The member is physically able to participate, have emotional and cognitive ability to comply with the rehabilitation program, and have the potential to make continued progress towards goals. - 2.
+The focus of short-term goals includes: - Improved mobility and performance of activities of daily living - Development of skills to enable care to be continued at home - Management of pain - Resolution or accommodation of physical impairment - Improved mobility related to performing physical aspects of job responsibilities in those situations when Workman's Compensation not involved. - 3.
+Documentation should include the following where appropriate: - Evidence based treatment approach stating planned modalities, frequency of treatment, duration of treatment, - Specific, attainable short and long-term goals - Measurable objectives - Interim assessment strategies and documented progress toward goals - A reasonable estimate of when the goals will be reached; it is expected that there will be significant functional improvement within sixty (60) days of initial therapy visits